Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 The port of Fremantle sits at the mouth of the Swan River and was named after Cpt Charles Fremantle, a British naval officer in charge of the HMS Challenger who established a camp on the site in 1829 and this was the beginning of the Swan River colony.
 Later that year Perth was established.
 The port at Fremantle has long been the focal point of its prosperity and it was a busy convict colony through the late 19th Century which has contributed to the abundance of heritage buildings still evident today.
 It traded as a busy export centre for gold, wheat and cattle during its boom time and was a key homeport for allied naval ships and submarines through the 2nd World War.

 Guests will have their own free time to explore the cities heritage buildings, thriving markets and great dining establishments, or join a guided tour to the Shipwreck Museum.

 Traditional Custodians: Whadjuk Noongar people

 Busselton is located in the sheltered Geographe Bay.
 The city is famed for its wooden piled jetty, the longest in the Southern Hemisphere, which stretches 1.8km out to sea and was established to service the timber trade of the region in the mid 1800’s.
 The area was discovered and chartered by early French expeditioner, Nicholas Baudin, whose vessels, Geographe and Naturaliste mapped the coastlines of Western Australia in 1801.
 The township was named after first settlers, the Bussell’s, who migrated to the area for its rich farming land suited to cattle.

-The Coral Adventurer will arrive in Busselton at 10am and guests will have a chance to walk the jetty and foreshores.
+In Busselton guests will have a chance to walk the jetty and foreshores.
 We will then be transferred in luxury coaches to the nearly Margaret River region for the first of our special events – a Night in the Vines experience at award-winning Leeuwin Estate.